dmd-program/dmd-300-sp17/project-1.md

 ![sprint timeline graphic](/assets/timeline@2x.png)

-**Rule number one in art and design - if it's not documented, it never happened.** Please keep detailed and dated notes, photos, screenshots, video recordings, and other forms of documentation of team meetings, brainstorm sessions, concept research, design sprints or working session outcomes, etc. This will help you immensely when crafting the project document.
+**Rule number one in art and design - if it's not documented, it never happened.** Please keep detailed and dated notes, photos, screenshots, video recordings, and other forms of documentation of team meetings, brainstorm sessions, concept research, design sprints or working session outcomes, etc. This will help your team immensely when crafting the project document, and will mostly likely be referred back to quite often.
+Consider keeping these materials in a shared team folder.
+See [collaboration tools](/collaboration-tools.md) for information on available resources.

 ### Phase 5: Project document